nbaciyarkin/DesignPatternsInJava/README.md

 # DesingPatternsInJava
-Project consists of the packages of patterns.
+The project consists of the packages of patterns.
 To get meaningful outputs, you should run separately every concrete Test class.